UnicornsHR/TicTacTo/src/markdown/administrationManual.markdown

 ## Administration manual

 ##### Team name - Unicorns
-Auður Elísa Harðardóttir
+Auður Eisa Harðard�ottir
-Halldís Una Hreiðarsdóttir
+Halld�is Una Hreiðarodttir
-Karlotta Guðlaugsdóttir
+Karlotta Guðlaugsottir
-Perla Ósk Hjartardóttir
+Perla �sk Hjartard�ottir
-Stefana Kristín Ólafsdóttir
+Stefana Krist�i Olafsdottir

 #### Introduction
 In this manual you will get instructions on how to install and run the TicTacToe game.